rust-lang/rust/Readme.md

 }
 ```

-Enzyme is highly-efficient and its ability perform AD on optimized code allows Enzyme to meet or exceed the performance of state-of-the-art AD tools.
+Enzyme is highly-efficient and its ability to perform AD on optimized code allows Enzyme to meet or exceed the performance of state-of-the-art AD tools.

 <div style="padding:2em">
 <img src="https://enzyme.mit.edu/all_top.png" width="500" align=center>